-TEXT: The World since 1914, Langsam, (Macmillan)
+TEXT: The World since 1914, Langsam, (Macmillan) Two hours a week, two semesters.

 HISTORY OF SCIENCE

 The purpose of this course is not only to give an outline of scientific progress through the ages, but also to trace the influence of the scientific background on literature and political thought.
 The course falls naturally into six parts: Science in the Ancient World, The Middle Ages, The Renaissance, The Newtonian Revolution, The Nineteenth Century and the New Era in Physics.